 This is just one of the numerous possibilities in the world of liens.
-Liens can occur for many different reasons, but in a nutshell, it just means that someone has a prior claim to your property, whether a car or something else, until you are able to “clear the lien”.
+Liens can occur for many different reasons, but in a nutshell, it just means that someone has a prior claim to your property, whether a car or something else, until you can “clear the lien.”

-Additionally, if you have borrowed money for a car and the car has a lien on it, you will need comprehensive and collision insurance on your policy with your “loaner” listed as the lien holder.
+Additionally, if you have borrowed money for a car with a lien on it, you will need comprehensive and collision insurance on your policy with your “loaner” listed as the lien holder.

 — Michelle Megna contributed to this story.